'Big questions' about NZ's future approach to Covid

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-New Zealand was put in lockdown on Tuesday, August 17 after a man in Auckland tested positive for the highly infectious Delta variant and the total number of cases in the current outbreak is now over 50 with most in Auckland but some in Wellington.
+New Zealand was put in lockdown on Tuesday, August 17 after a man in Auckland tested positive for the highly infectious Delta variant and the total number of cases in the current outbreak now 51 with most in Auckland but some in Wellington.
 The country is in a level 4 lockdown due to last until at least 11.59pm on Tuesday this coming week.

 "We still want to try to drive Covid out as much as we can.
 That hasn't changed," Hipkins told TVNZ's Q+A this morning.